chaincodelabs/seminars/bitcoin-protocol-development/mining-network-prop.md

 4. Have we seen the difficulty retarget algorithm be manipulated in other projects?
 Is this a threat to Bitcoin?
 5. In your opinion, is it a good or bad thing that specialized hardware is now needed to mine bitcoin rather than letting individual users participate in that part of the ecosystem?
 6. Consider the following scenario: Segwit2x didn’t happen \(or miners didn’t throw in support for it\) and UASF \(BIP148\) ended up causing a chain split on August 1st, 2017, with minority mining support \(e.g. ~10-20%\).
 What would likely happen as a result?
+7. Can you ensure the transaction will be processed even if you send it with low fees?
+Which mechanisms do you have to ensure a stuck transaction (due to low fees) gets processed?

 ### Advances in Block Propagation